pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 The test passes now.

-Our code isn't calculating a return value contingent on our contrived state of the world.
+Our code is calculating a return value regardless of our input.
 It's a tautology.
 That's OK.
 Actually, it's **good**.

 It's OK because hardcoding a response is the easiest way to make a test go green.
 It's good because we haven't defined any other expected behavior in